bingomanatee/bin-string-search/README.md

 The search term is likewise reduced to a single integer; only when the target is determined to have all the requisite characters and exotics does a full search conclude.

+The premise is, if you pre-index your text with a 1k

 [![Travis build status](http://img.shields.io/travis/bingomanatee/bin-string-search.svg?style=flat)](https://travis-ci.org/bingomanatee/bin-string-search)
 [![Code Climate](https://codeclimate.com/github/bingomanatee/bin-string-search/badges/gpa.svg)](https://codeclimate.com/github/bingomanatee/bin-string-search)
 [![Test Coverage](https://codeclimate.com/github/bingomanatee/bin-string-search/badges/coverage.svg)](https://codeclimate.com/github/bingomanatee/bin-string-search)